| |

 language, geneto-cognitive theory, system-theory, cybernetics as well as

-anthropology, history, archeology, economics etc.,
+anthropology, history, archeology, economics etc., my

-contemporary criticism (epistemology,
+criticism (epistemology,

 ethics &